loginom/admin-guide-l10n/data-en/server/setup.md

 The installer file name versions:

-* LoginomTeam_6.x.x.msi – the installer for Team editing
+* LoginomTeam_6.x.x.msi – the installer for Team edition
-* LoginomStandard_6.x.x.msi – the installer for Standard editing
+* LoginomStandard_6.x.x.msi – the installer for Standard edition
-* LoginomEnterprise_6.x.x.msi – the installer for Enterprise editing
+* LoginomEnterprise_6.x.x.msi – the installer for Enterprise edition

 where 6.x.x – figures denoting software version and release.

 Web server is mandatory for work with [Loginom Studio](../studio/README.md) (web interface for Loginom Server).

-It is allowed to use the following web server types:
+The following web server types are permitted:

 * **Apache** – standard installation, web server is included into the distribution kit
-* **Microsoft IIS** is not included into the distribution kit.
+* **Microsoft IIS** is not included in the distribution kit.
 It must be [installed and configured](./iis.md) separately.

-Loginom Server is installed in a different way using Apache or Microsoft IIS.
-When installing by default, Loginom Studio is used by means of the Apache web server.
+The Installation method for the Loginom Server is different, depending on whether Apache or Microsoft IIS is selected.
+The default installation setting for the Loginom Studio is through use of the Apache web server.

 ### Graphic Interface